Motivic classes of classifying stacks of some semi-direct products: Introduction

 \section{Introduction}

-This paper contributes to the computation of the motivic class $\{BG\}$ of the classifying stack of a finite group $G$ in the Grothendieck ring of algebraic stacks $\grot{\operatorname{Stack}_{\field}}$.
-Before we go any further, let us put this in context and explain our motivation.
+Let $k$ be a field, and let $G$ be a finite group scheme over $k$.
+This paper contributes to the computation of the motivic class $\{BG\}$ of the classifying stack of $G$ in the Grothendieck ring of algebraic stacks $K_0(\on{Stacks}_k)$.
+More specifically, we are interested in the triviality of $\{BG\}$, following up on work of Ekedahl \cite{ekedahl2009geometric, ekedahl2009grothendieck}, the computations of the first author \cite{Martino-TEIFFG}, and the results of \cite{bergh2015motivic, MR3466822, MR3742448, totaro2016motive}.

-Let $\field$ be a any field and $G$ be a finite group.
-A century ago, Emmy Noether \cite{Noether1917} studied the rationality of the field extension $\field(V)^G/\field$, where $\field(V)^G$ are the invariants of the field of rational functions $\field(V)$ over the regular representation $V$ of $G$.
-This became known as {\em the Noether problem} and {no counterexamples to the rationality were found for more than 50 years}.